tungthtran/ambry/Rest-API.md

 ***
 ### Undelete(PUT)
 #### Description
 This API undeletes a deleted blob represented by the supplied blob ID.
+Undelete is considered as an administrative operation, that shouldn't be used as client API.
+This document just shows the HTTP interface of Undelete operation.
 #### API
     PUT /undelete